darwinbatres/node-ideas/notes.md

 # Mongoose and Local MongoDB

 ## Install Mongoose & Connect

+- configure the db connection using mongoose

 ## Create The Idea Model

+- Create the Idea model with mongoose

 ## Add Idea Form

+- Create a form for submission

 ## Server Side Form Validation

+- add server side validations in case client side validations fail

 ## Saving Idea To MongoDB

+- save the Idea to the db
+- make sure to use `async await`

 ## Fetching Ideas From MongoDB

+-

 ## Edit Idea Form
 ## Update Idea Data
 ## Remove Idea Data